 What’s Your Holiday Style?

-We are going to try and keep things as simple as possible and stick to three of our favourite different Christmas decorating themes: classic, cozy, and modern.
+We are going to try to keep things as simple as possible and stick to three of our favourite Christmas decorating themes: classic, cozy, and modern.
 Before you learn about these different styles, consider these questions:

 Classic Holiday Decor